-In case of an uniaxial system, the barrier height scales with the volume and strength of the anisotropy.
-At large enough temperature, the barrier can be overcome and the moment can flip back and forth.
-The motion of the magnetic moment in the potential well allows to define the so-called attempt frequency of the reversal process \cite{Kramers1940,coffey2012thermal,haenggi1990}.
-Besides a Boltzmann factor, scaling with the ratio of the total anisotropy energy and the thermal energy, the attempt frequency is in general considered as the only quantity which is influenced by temperature.
-In general, experiments are explained under the prerequisite of constant barrier heights to determine the magnetic anisotropy, thereby largely ignoring the extremely varying attempt frequencies that are simultaneously obtained \cite{dormann1999}.
-That unphysical results may arise has been pointed out in Ref.\ \cite{koetzler2003}.
-The authors have realized that the anisotropy may be temperature dependent and thus can lead to a wrong value of the attempt frequency.
-In general, it is well known that the anisotropy changes with temperature due to changes of microscopic lattice parameters, strain and others.
-In this Letter, we point out that besides the blocking temperature $T_B$, a second temperature scale becomes relevant in the macrospin description which is the ordering temperature $T_C$.
-So far, this fact has not be taken into account for the interpretation of experiments with superparamagnets.
-We show that for an appropriate interpretation of the temperature behavior of nanoparticles, temperature has to be considered with respect to the ordering temperature.
-In particular, we demonstrate that the finite ordering temperature has a strong impact on the switching dynamics of superparamagnets.
-We illustrate that experimentally determined prefactors \cite{tadic2014magnetic,neumann_phd,krause2009magnetization, tackett2010evidence} have to be reinterpreted particularly when the temperature scale of the measurements is comparable with the ordering temperature.\\
+In the case of a uniaxial system, the barrier height scales with the volume $V$ and strength of the anisotropy $K$.
+At high enough temperature, the barrier can be overcome and the collective magnetic moment can flip back and forth, resulting in a vanishing time averaged magnetic moment.
+In superparamagnetic systems, a problem becomes immediately obvious since temperature determines both the collective magnetization as well as the switching rate.
+This is in the focus of the present work.